bbauska/zombiePolitics/README.md

 display in America is not just an attack on the social state, big govemment, the pub­ lic sphere, and the common good but on the very essence of politics and democra­ cy.
-This is truly a politics ofthe hyper-dead, a zombie politics that celebrates death over life.
+This is truly a politics ofthe hyper-dead, a zombie politics that celebrates death over life.</p>

-Torturing Children:
+<h3>Torturing Children:<br>
-Bush’s Legacy and Democracy's Failure Salvos from the Culture of Cruelty
+Bush’s Legacy and Democracy's Failure Salvos from the Culture of Cruelty</h3>

-owhere is there a more disturbing, if not horrifying, example of the relation­ ship between a culture of cruelty and the zombie politics of irresponsibility than in the resounding silence that surrounds the torture of children under the pres­ idency of George W. Bush-and the equal moral and political failure of the Obama administration to address and rectify the conditions that made it possible.
+<p>So where is there a more disturbing, if not horrifying, example of the relation­ship between a
+culture of cruelty and the zombie politics of irresponsibility than in the resounding silence that surrounds the torture of children under the pres­idency of George W. Bush-and the equal moral and political failure of the Obama administration to address and rectify the conditions that made it possible.
 But if we are to draw out the dark and hidden parameters of such crimes, they must be made visible so men and women can once again refuse to orphan the law, justice, and morality.
 How we deal with the issue of state terrorism and its complicity with the torture of children will determine not merely the conditions under which we